 5-HT receptors, or serotonin receptors, are widely expressed in neural networks.
 Serotonin plays a key role in modulating neurotransmission, as agents elevating extracellular serotonin levels have been shown to inhibit focal and generalized seizures while agents reducing serotonin levels have been shown to lower the threshold for seizures.
 To date, 14 receptor subtypes of 5-HT receptors have been characterized and are grouped into seven classes.
 The two main classes are 5-HT1 and 5-HT2.
 5-HT2 receptors are G-coupled membrane proteins that are distinguished by their function of increasing intracellular calcium levels (Ca2+) and activation of protein kinase C. Three subtypes exist: 5-HT2a, 5-HT2b and 5-HT2c, with the 5-HT2a and 5-HT2c receptor subtypes primarily expressed in the CNS and 5-HT2b primarily expressed in the peripheral nervous system.
-All subtypes have been shown to modulate neurotransmission, though the 5-HT2a receptor has been implicated with anxiety and hallucinations, and the 5-HT2b receptor with valvulopathy and pulmonary hypertension.
+All subtypes have been shown to modulate neurotransmission, though the 5-HT2b receptor has been implicated with valvular heart disease and pulmonary arterial hypertension and the 5-HT2a receptor subtype has been implicated with hallucinations and mild to severe anxiety.